Chewt/chessterm/README.md

 The current functionality includes:
  - Printing the current position of the board
  - Moving pieces on the board
- - Keeping track of whos turn it is
+ - Keeping track of whose turn it is
  - Validating any inputted moves (Work in Progress)
 ## Usage
 A test implementation has been provided.
 Simply run